-Get the party started with a round of everybody's favorite Halloween candy — but in shot form.
-In three layers — made of condensed milk, orange Jell-o, and yellow food coloring — you're guests will get a sweet treat and a healthy dose of vanilla vodka.
+Get the party started with a round of everybody's favorite Halloween candy—but in shot form.
+In three layers, made of condensed milk, orange Jell-o, and yellow food coloring, your guests will get a sweet treat and a healthy dose of vanilla vodka.
 Get the recipe here.

 Give a nod to your mummy and mummy-in-law with these mummy jalapeño poppers.
 For a spooky serving trick, lay them on the table in a coffin-shaped tray or box.
 Get the recipe here.

 Pumpkin carving and Halloween go hand-in-hand, so make your creations wedding-themed this year.
 Carve your wedding date, your names, or a heart into some pumpkins for rehearsal dinner décor, or you can buy a set (Custom-carved pumpkins, $130 for 3, Purple Ink Graphics).